America Is Not Really a Free Market Economy

-That fits right in with the American Dream.
-It states that each person has the right to pursue his or her own idea of happiness.
+That fits right in with the American Dream, which states that each person has the right to pursue their own idea of happiness.
 That pursuit drives the entrepreneurial spirit that capitalism needs.
 The Founding Fathers said each American should have an equal opportunity to pursue their personal vision.
 They wrote the Constitution to protect that right.

 The Constitution also instructs the federal government to "promote the general welfare."
 That allows the government to use central planning in areas that of vital importance to the nation's growth.
 That includes defense, telecommunications, and transportation.

 In 1935, the Social Security Act extended the definition of general welfare.
 It included unemployment compensation, retirement income, and aid for mothers with dependent children.
 It was part of FDR's New Deal to get America out of the Great Depression.

 Since then, Congress has extended the general welfare clause to many other areas.
 But the priorities remain defense and the well-being of seniors, women, and children.

 If you look at the federal budget, it reflects these priorities.
 The most significant budget item is Social Security benefits, at $967 billion.
 The second largest is defense ($773.5 billion in FY 2017).
 Healthcare comes next.
 Medicare costs $598 billion, and Medicaid costs $386 billion.

 As a result, many worry that America is becoming a socialist welfare state.
 Others warn the country is a slave of the military-industrial complex.

 But the United States is a mixed economy and is better for it.
 A free market economy can't coordinate a national defense plan.
 It also leaves vulnerable members of society without a safety net.
 The Founding Fathers included that assurance to protect a child's opportunity to pursue happiness.